Shivani-Srivastava/Shivani-Srivastava/README.md

  👋 Hi, I’m @Shivani-Srivastava

  👀 I’m interested in monitoring, mapping and valuing Ecosystem Services!
   (What are they?
-Anything we as humans enjoy by virtue of the ecology around us)
+Anything we as humans enjoy by virtue of the environment around us.)

  🌱 I’m currently learning Business Use-Cases for Machine Learning and Artificial Intelligence :)